f0e/blur/README.md

 Because it works off what doesn't change, it finds overlays that are always on screen and always in the same place.
 Parts that animate - a killfeed appearing and disappearing, say - move like the rest of the frame, and faint text that barely stands out from what's behind it can be missed too.
 It also needs the scene itself to move: if the video doesn't change enough for the overlay to stand out against it, or so much of the frame is static that it can't be an overlay, the video is rendered without a mask.

+If you've trimmed a clip, only the trimmed part is analysed - a different section of a video can have a different overlay on it, so the mask is worked out from what you're actually rendering.

 It costs a couple of dozen extra frame decodes per video, once, before rendering starts - a few seconds for a 1440p clip.
+The result is then kept in the `auto-masks` folder of your config folder and reused, so a video is only analysed once instead of again for every preview you scrub through.
+It's keyed on the video, on the part of it being rendered, and on how the analysis works, so trimming differently, editing the video or updating blur each get you a fresh one.
+They're pngs of a few kilobytes each, and the 256 most recent are kept.

+Those are ordinary mask images, so if one comes out nearly right you can copy it into the `masks` folder, touch it up in whatever you like, and use it as a normal mask on other clips of the same game.

 ### Frameserver output